Interest on the National Debt and How It Affects You

 The interest on the national debt is how much the federal government must pay on outstanding public debt each year.
 The interest on the debt is $479 billion.
 That's from the federal budget for fiscal year 2020 that runs from October 1, 2019, through September 30, 2020.

 The public debt is $18.087 trillion, according to Table S-1 of the president's budget for FY 2020.
 That's debt owed to individuals, businesses, and foreign central banks.
-Over 90% is Treasury bills, notes, and bonds.
-The remaining debt instruments are TIPS, Savings Bonds, and other securities.
+Over 90% comes from Treasury bills, notes, and bonds.
+The remaining debt instruments are Treasury Inflation Protected Securities (TIPS), Savings Bonds, and other securities.

 The government also owes the Social Security Trust Fund and other federal agencies.
 That's called intragovernmental debt.
-It's not included in the interest on the debt.
+It's not part of the public debt and doesn't impact the interest on the debt.
 That's because it's money the government owes itself.
-It explains why the American people own most of the U.S. debt.
-The interest on the debt consumes 10% of the FY 2020 U.S. federal budget.
+The majority of government debt is public—debt the American people own.
+The interest on that debt consumes 10% of the FY 2020 U.S. federal budget.

 How It Is Calculated

-The interest on the debt is calculated by multiplying the face value of outstanding Treasurys times their interest rates.
+The interest on the debt is calculated by multiplying the face value of outstanding Treasuries times their interest rates.
 Treasury bills have short durations of one, three, and five months.
-Notes are sold in one, five, and 10-year durations.
+Notes are sold in one-, five-, and 10-year durations.
 Bonds are for 15 and 30 years.
-The short-term debt has lower interest rates than the long-term debt.
-That's because investors don't demand as much of a return to lend their money for a shorter period of time.
+The short-term debt has lower interest rates than long-term debt because investors don't demand as much of a return when lending their money for a shorter period.

 The interest rate on each bill, note, or bond depends on when it was issued.
-Interest rates change over time, depending on the demand for U.S. Treasurys.
+Interest rates change over time, depending on the demand for U.S. Treasuries.
 When the demand is high, you can expect the interest rates will be low.
 When demand falls, the government has to pay a higher interest rate to sell all its bonds.
-Compare these changes in recent Treasury yield curves.
+This is why the Treasury yield curve changes over time.

-The interest on the debt is not simple to calculate.
+The interest on the U.S. national debt is not easy to calculate.
 You can't simply multiply the total outstanding debt number by today's interest rate to get the right figure.
-But, in general, a large debt and a high interest rate will create a large interest rate payment.
+But, in general, a large debt and a high interest rate will create a large interest payment.